odisney2/Inventory_original/README.md

 # Inventory
 Inventory Project

+This project used the Lunch Project as a guide and foundation.

 This inventory project is to help keep track of what we have for insurance and for personal use